 Who would you consider a mentor at the Prince William office and why?

 Dave Bomgardner has taught me a lot and has brought me in on a mix of projects that are helping me gain new knowledge and sharpen my practice.
-In addition, Jack Morgan has been always available to answer any questions I have and give me tips on how I can really excel in every project I work on.
 It is certainly a little different not having everyone in the office, but really I feel like I can knock on anyone’s door or call anyone’s extension and they will walk me through a project or answer a question.

 Before working at firm, what was the most unusual or interesting job you’ve ever had?